 Individual cropwise area, inputs, and outputs were not available in village records nor could they be interpreted from satellite data.
-Based on watershed surveys, 3 elevation zones, $1100{\text -}1850$ m, $1850{\text -}2400$ m, and $2400{\text -}2600$ m, with different cropping patterns were identified.
+Based on watershed surveys, 3 elevation zones, 1100-1850 m, 1850-2400 m, and 2400-2600 m, with different cropping patterns were identified.
 In 20 holdings randomly selected in each zone, the area under different crops/fallow was measured.
-Manure input and yield of edible and fodder components were estimated in 20 random fields for each crop in each zone during the period $1993{\text -}1994$ following Semwal and Maikhuri (1996).
+Manure input and yield of edible and fodder components were estimated in 20 random fields for each crop in each zone during the period 1993-1994 following Semwal and Maikhuri (1996).
 In addition to measurements, elders in the households were asked to quantify cropwise area, input, and yields in traditional measurement units that were converted to metric units.
-The insignificant difference (P > 0.05) between interelevation, slope, aspect, and forest classes in Pranmati Watershed.
+The insignificant difference (P > 0.05) between interview-based values and measurements during 1993-1994 confirmed the high degree of reliability among farmers in recalling past scenarios.
+Farmers were unable to recall crop/fallow area, manure, and yields in absolute terms in 1963 but could quantify relative changes during the 1963-1993 period.
+They responded to interviews with enthusiasm, partly because the research was part of a larger project for promoting resource management interventions based on indigenous knowledge and local priorities.
+Pooled data for a given elevation zone and the whole watershed area are presented.